michaelzewdu/michaelzewdu/README.md

 ------------------------------

 * ✉️  You can contact me at [mikaelzshiferaw@gmail.com](mailto:mikaelzshiferaw@gmail.com)
-* 🤝  I'm open to collaborating on Flutter, React js, Django, Node js, and anything data science related using python
+* 🤝  I'm open to collaborating on Flutter, React js, PHP, Node js, and anything data science related using python
-* 🚀  I'm currently working on [50lomi - a volunteer management and recruitment platform](http://frontend.50lomi.et)
+* 🚀  I'm currently working on [Kegeberew - The biggest e-commerce website in Ethiopia](http://kegeberew.com)
 * 🧠  I'm learning PHP